raspberrypilearning/lineup/en/step_3.md

 ```
 --- /hint --- --- hint ---

-- Here is the completed script
+- Here is the completed script for the `generate positions`{:class="blockmoreblocks"} block:
 ```blocks
 define generate positions (rows)(columns) delete [all v] of [y_positions v]